 Do you know what this week is?
 It’s my blogiversary.

-October 16 marks the fifth anniversary of when I officially launched my blog, which back then was called Magic City Momma.
-Over the course of the last five years, I have published about 1,100 blog posts, and last year, I launched a second blog, Black Fiction Addiction.
+October 15 marks the sixth anniversary of when I officially launched my blog, which back then was called Magic City Momma.
+Over the course of the last six years, I have published about 1,500 blog posts, and in 2019, I launched a second blog, Black Fiction Addiction, where I interview some of the world’s top black authors and spotlight black books.
 What an awesome blessing for someone who back in 2015 thought she would never write again.

 When I thought about starting a blog, it was never my intention to do it three days a week or to have two blogs.
 Honestly, my plan was to just be consistent and maybe post something once or twice a week.
 What’s that saying about God laughing when you make plans?

-There are so many days when I wonder if my words are making a difference, then one of you will email me or stop me at an event or at church to tell me that something I wrote really blessed you.
+There are so many days when I wonder if my words are making a difference, then one of you will email me or stop me when I’m out and about to tell me that something I wrote really blessed you.
 I see those things as God’s confirmation to keep moving forward, despite my uncertainty.
 If I’ve made a difference in one person’s life, then all the days I’ve spent setting up editorial calendars, scheduling interviews and following up to make sure interview responses are returned have been worth it.

 Honestly, I’m still not sure what the future holds for my blogs.
 I do plan to just keep writing.
 I’ve learned to just take things one day at a time and to be obedient to whatever God is doing through me, so there is a chance what you see now will be very different than what you see a year from now.
 I’ve learned to be okay with that and to be open to the journey.
 I hope you will be too.

 I’m still learning how to balance faith, family and fiction.
 Some days are better than others.
-My sweet girl will turn 16 in a matter of days, my hubby is making strides personally and professionally, and I released Speak, my 17th book, this year God answered my prayer of allowing me to work for myself again full time.
-He continues to show me that He has me, and He continues to dream bigger dreams for me than I can ever dream for myself.
+My sweet girl will turn 17 in a matter of days and is graduating high school this school year, my hubby is making strides personally and professionally, and I’m preparing to release Secret Weapon, my 18th book.
+I’m still working for myself full time, and I love it.
+God continues to show me that He has me, and He continues to dream bigger dreams for me than I can ever dream for myself.
 God is good.

 Even if none of this stuff was going on, He’d still be good.

 Overall, it’s been a great year.
-I’m very blessed and thankful God has entrusted me with the opportunity to share not only my life but the lives of so many amazing women and authors.
+I’ve had some health challenges, but I’m very blessed and thankful God has entrusted me with the opportunity to share not only my life but the lives of so many amazing authors.
 There have been a few days when I’ve felt that gentle nudging to be transparent, and I’ve written a post kicking and screaming, but I did it, and I’m better for it.
 I’m looking forward to what the future holds, and I hope you are too.

 Thank you for taking this journey with me.
 Whether it’s taking the time to read or share a blog post or emailing me a word of encouragement, from the bottom of my heart, I want to say thank you.
 Please know I’m praying for you, and I am asking you to pray for me too.

-With that being said, year six, here we come.
+With that being said, year seven, here we come.